Augustine Warner Jr.: Early life

 The younger Warner went to London in 1658 and attended the Merchant Taylors' School.
 He returned to Virginia after finishing his education and married Mildred Reade, daughter of George Reade, Secretary of the Virginia Colony.

+Planter and burgess

-They settled on a farm in Gloucester County, living there until he inherited Warner Hall in 1674 and assumed his father's position as Colonel of the local county militia.
+Warner settled on a farm in Gloucester County, living there until he inherited Warner Hall in 1674.
+He soon assumed his father's position as Colonel of the Gloucester county militia.
+Meanwhile, Warner began his political career as a burgess representing Gloucester County in 1672, during what had been called the "Long Assembly" in which elections were only held to replace deceased members, probably in this instance Warner's neighbor, planter and lawyer Peter Jenings.

 Bacon's Rebellion

 In March 1676 the General Assembly called by Governor Sir William Berkeley in 1661 held its last session.
 Warner was elected Speaker, replacing Robert Wynne, who died the previous year.
 On May 10, as the Nathaniel Bacon crisis was building, Berkeley dissolved the House of Burgesses and called new elections.
 It is not known if Warner served in the new House that met in June.

 Fighting began in late July.
 Warner remained loyal to Berkeley, joining his forces.
-Bacon captured Jamestown and burned it on September 19, then crossed the York River and seized Warner Hall.
+Bacon's forces captured Jamestown and burned it on September 19, then crossed the York River and seized Warner Hall.
 Bacon died in October, but the rebellion continued until early January 1677.

-Warner served on a court-martial headed by Berkeley on January 11, 1677.
-Berkeley called for elections, and Warner was elected Speaker of the new House when it convened in February.
+Warner served on a court-martial headed by Berkeley on January 11, 1677, at which rebels were executed.
+Berkeley called for elections, and Warner was not only elected to represent Gloucester County, but fellow burgesses elected him Speaker of the new House when it convened in February.
 The Assembly met until early April.
 It revoked all acts of the June 1676 Assembly, and then reenacted some.

 Later years

-In late September – early October 1677 Warner was appointed to the Council.
-Although he was aligned with the "Green Spring faction" of Berkeley loyalists after Berkeley's removal as governor, he was not removed from the Council, unlike such diehards as Philip Ludwell and Thomas Ballard.
+In late September – early October 1677, after Berkeley had been recalled and sailed for England, Warner was appointed to the Governor's Council.
+Although he remained aligned with the "Green Spring faction" of Berkeley loyalists after Berkeley's removal as governor, he was not removed from the Council, unlike such diehards as Philip Ludwell and Thomas Ballard.

 Warner sued William Byrd I, a sometime ally of Bacon, for the damage the rebels had done to Warner Hall.
 Byrd claimed in his defense that he was Bacon's captive, not his supporter, and was not responsible.

+Personal life

+About 1665 he married Mildred Reade, daughter of Sir George Reade and wife Elizabeth Martiau.

+Death, legacy and descendants

 Warner died June 19, 1681, and was interred at Warner Hall.

-Legacy and descendants

-Warner Hall, although looted in Bacon's Rebellion discussed above, survives today and has been listed on the National Register of Historic Places since 1980.
-Abingdon Church, the second building built on land Warner donated for spiritual purposes, also remains in use today, although with periods of disuse and disrepair, and has been listed on the National Register since 1970.
-Warner also has many descendants and is the common ancestor of George Washington and Queen Elizabeth II.
-His daughter Mildred was the grandmother of Washington, while his daughter Mary was an ancestor of the Queen's mother, Elizabeth Bowes-Lyon.
-Warner was also the great-great-grandfather of explorer Meriwether Lewis.
+Although looted in Bacon's Rebellion discussed above, Warner Hall survives today and has been listed on the National Register of Historic Places since 1980.
+Abingdon Church, the second building built on land Warner donated for spiritual purposes, also remains in use today.
+Despite periods of disuse and disrepair, it has been listed on the National Register since 1970.